GreedyKomodoDragon/Kontroler/README.md

 * Single Container Scheduling - Similar to the Native Kubernetes
 * DAGs - Allow stages to be linked together
-* BlackBox Containers - It does not matter what the image is, KubeConductor will run it!
+* BlackBox Containers - It does not matter what the image is, Kontroler will run it!
-* Conditional Retries - Based on the exit code of the container KubeConductor will return the image a set amount of times
+* Conditional Retries - Based on the exit code of the container Kontroler will return the image a set amount of times

 ### Server + UI